lyndachiwetelu/tweet-monitor/src/README.md

 ```
 With small naming changes, this datastore can be extended to save for Facebook, Instagram and Youtube as it is saving the most important bits which is the tweetId or postId, authorId in case we need to retrieve details for the author later, username which is good to have as it hardly changes and can be used in linking to the tweet/post, and the actual tweet or post and then date of creation.
 It is also super easy to extend this data store with more fields.

-### Anomaly detection
+## Anomaly detection
 Every 10 minutes, a process which was implemented with a simple setInterval checks for anomalies in the numbers of tweets.
 For the purposes of testing, I chose toxicity of tweets as the metric.
 So this app checks for toxic tweets every interval and triggers an alert if there is a change(Increase).

-One business advantage of this is quickly knowing if your brand is under attack, being mocked, or getting negative engagement on Twitter.
+- One business advantage of this is quickly knowing if your brand is under attack, being mocked, or getting negative engagement on Twitter.
 And of course when you know this on time you'll be able to mitigate it before the consequences overwhelm you.

-Another advantage is by getting Anomalies alerts of hashtags or even just keywords you use in your marketing you can quickly dtermine when that hashtag has been compromised and take steps to redirect your marketing efforts, thereby saving money.
+- Another advantage is by getting Anomalies alerts of hashtags or even just keywords you use in your marketing you can quickly determine when that hashtag has been compromised and take steps to redirect your marketing efforts, thereby saving money.

-Again if you're having an event, you can monitor the alerts to determine that you are on the right path and that all is going well and your event is being well received.
+- Again, if you're having an event, you can monitor the alerts to determine that you are on the right path and that all is going well and your event is being well received.
 If alerts of rising negativity get to you, you can investigate them further and change the course of your event towards what the people want, or correct your mistakes.
 This is an example of a real time tool helping you in real time

 - [NOTE] The alert is simply a console.log at the moment but can be easily extended to an email alert or notifications to be saved somewhere and displayed to interested parties

-### To quickly see results for anomaly detection:
+## To quickly see results for anomaly detection:
- - you may modify the INTERVAL in the `.env` file to the number of minutes you want it to check results for and also use a controversial hashtag e.g #donaldtrump which as said before you should do by adding it to your `.env` file without the hash under `HASHTAG`
+ - you may modify the `INTERVAL` in the `.env` file to the number of minutes you want it to check results for,
+ - and also use a controversial hashtag e.g #donaldtrump which as said before you should do by adding it to your `.env` file without the hash under `HASHTAG`.
+You can also use terms like `idiot` to test the toxicity checking.

+ ## To stop the app:
+ - which is necessary so you don't go over your limit on Twitter's API, just press Ctrl + C